KUACC-VALAR-HPC-KOC-UNIVERSITY/kuvpn/README.md

 - [x] Logging for debugging tool

 # Prerequisites
-- OpenConnect
+- Mandatory: OpenConnect
    - On ubuntu: `sudo apt install openconnect`
-- Optional: Chromium/Chrome (KUVPN will attempt to download it if not found)
+   - Optional: when used with `--dsid` / `-d` flag.
+- Optional (AutoInstall: When not Found): Chromium/Chrome

 # Option 1: Install (Binary) (Recommended)